Journeyman-dev/png_wrapper.h/README.md

 # libpng Wrapper Library

 libpng is one of the best png image libraries available, but its API can be cumbersome to work with.
-This header only wrapper is designed to make it much more managable.
+This header only wrapper is designed to make it much more managable for smaller projects such as game jam entries.